KyryloKozlovskyi/computational-theory/README.md

 2. Computing the cube root of each prime
 3. Extracting the first 32 bits of each fractional part

-This "nothing up my sleeve" approach proves the constants aren't arbitrary—they're mathematically derived from well-defined operations, ensuring transparency in the algorithm's design.
+This "nothing up my sleeve" approach proves the constants aren't arbitrary, they're mathematically derived from well-defined operations, ensuring transparency in the algorithm's design.

 ### Problem 3: Padding